arkeds/shopping-cart/README.md

 This is a simple shopping cart prototype made with Next.js and Tawilwind CSS.

-This is made to test features of nextjs
+This is made to showcase skills in NextJs

 Arvin Kenn L. delos Santos